ValKalu/Beijing-Air-Quality-Forecasting/README.md

 git clone [(https://github.com/ValKalu/Beijing-Air-Quality-Forecasting)]
 cd [Beijing-Air-Quality-Forecasting]

-Replace [(https://github.com/ValKalu/Beijing-Air-Quality-Forecasting)] and [Beijing-Air-Quality-Forecasting] with your actual GitHub repository details.

 2. Download Data:

 Obtain the train.csv, test.csv, and submission.csv files directly from the Kaggle competition page.
 Place these files into the data/ directory within your cloned repository.